kirki-framework/control-react-colorful/README.md

 - `HsvaColorPicker`
 - `HsvaStringColorPicker`

-Their value will be saved either as an array or as a string in database (depends on `formComponent` value).
+Their value will be saved either as an array or as a string in database (depends on `form_component` value).
 For information about the arguments you can use, please refer to the [react-colorful](https://github.com/omgovich/react-colorful/) documentation.

 ## Development